SAP-samples/cloud-extension-html5-sample/mission/connectivity/README.md

 **Personas:** In this section the SAP S/4HANA admininstrator and the SAP Cloud administrator have to work together.

+**Abbreviation:** SAP Business Technology Platform = SAP BTP

 ## Step-by-Step

 ### **A: Configure End-to-end Connection in SAP Cloud Connector**

-1. Get the connection information of your SAP Cloud Platform Subaccount
+1. Get the connection information of your SAP BTP subaccount
-   1. Logon to your SAP Cloud Platform Subaccount.
-From the Overview page we need the following environment info.
+   1. Logon to your SAP BTB subaccount.
+From the overview page we need the following environment info.
    2. Subaccount ID
    3. API Endpoint

    ![Get Subaccount](./images/subaccount.png)

-2. (optional) If you don't want to use the SAP Cloud Platform administrator credentials as Communication User you can create a new user with the technical roles for the Cloud Connector.
+2. (optional) If you don't want to use the SAP BTP administrator credentials as communication user you can create a new user with the technical roles for the SAP Cloud Connector.
 You find more details here:

    [Communication User](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/daca64dacc6148fcb5c70ed86082ef91.html)

-3. Create a new Connector to your SAP Cloud Subaccount.
+3. Create a new Connector to your SAP BTP subaccount.
    1. Login to the SAP Cloud Connector and select the Connector entry
    2. Click on "+ Add Subaccount"